 Once we have the zookeeper set, you can move on to download HBase.
 You can download it from https://hbase.apache.org/downloads.html, and I’m downloading stable version v1.6.0.
-After you’ve completed the download, you can untar or double click on the download file in your Finder.
+After you’ve completed the download, you can enter or double click on the download file in your Finder.
 Now we would need to make some edits to its configuration files.

 Firstly, we edit hbase-1.6.0/conf/hbase-env.sh.
 This file already has properties JAVA_HOME and HBASE_MANAGES_ZK that we need to edit to the required values.
-We should now set the JAVA_HOME to the correct value on your machine and set HBASE_MANAGES_ZK to false.
+We should now set the following command, JAVA_HOME to the correct value on your machine and set HBASE_MANAGES_ZK to false.

 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_221.jdk/Contents/Homeexport HBASE_MANAGES_ZK=false

 Secondly, we edit hbase-1.6.0/conf/hbase-site.xml, from which we need to remove all existing lines and copy the below content into it.
 An important detail to note here is that the value for hbase.zookeeper.property.dataDir property is the one we picked from Step 2.